marsbars439/ff-dashboard/SPRINT_PLANNING.md

 ---

 ### ❌ **NOT STARTED (Lower Priority)**
-- Sprint 13: Search & Filtering
+- Sprint 13: Search & Filtering - **MOSTLY NOT NEEDED**.
+The only place this could be added/improved is within the analytics page of the admin tab.
 - Sprint 15: Mobile-Specific (PWA, offline, gestures)
 - Sprint 17: Data Export & Sharing
 - Sprint 18: Advanced Features & Polish